wantguns/dotfiles/readme.md

-# WantGuns' Dotfiles for Desktops
+# WantGuns' Dotfiles for Embedded Devices

 These are my curated dots which I picked over in an year or so.
 My workflow is heavily based on writing, tmux and nvim usually on random